BzowK/RealPKEMeter/README.md

 The goal of this project is to create a working PKE Meter (Ghostbusters) which is similar to the original's design however offers the below features:

 ## Current Status ##
-**3/10/20** - I have all parts assembled on breadboard, model printed, plus separate code which successfully operates individual components.
-All that's left is combining code into single script then trying to fit everything into model.
-Model files are currently from [CountDeMonet's project](https://github.com/CountDeMonet/Arduino_PKE_Meter), but may have to modify eventually.
+**3/10/20** - I've tested individual components using source code which I combined into the final code (Real-PKE-Meter.ino).
+All that's left is to test individual components using final code, program OLED display as desired, then fit into model.
+Model files are currently copies of [CountDeMonet's project](https://github.com/CountDeMonet/Arduino_PKE_Meter), but will probably have to modify due to added components.

 ## Features ##
 - EMF Meter (LED Wings raise on stronger signal)